How do you rate this information / service?

 In Oxfordshire the county emergency hostels are based in Oxford City.
 There are over 200 beds that provide emergency placements for those who are in crisis.
 Beds are allocated through the No Second Night Out programme.

 NSNO began as a London based initiative, which is now being adopted by local authorities nationwide.
 There are 5 principles to NSNO

 - new rough sleepers should be identified and helped off the streets immediately

 - members of the public should be able to play a referring role, and a website, phone app and hotline number (0300 500 0914) have been developed for them to do so.

 - rough sleepers should access a place of safety and assessment

 - they should have access to emergency accommodation and other services such as healthcare

-- there should be reconnection to their local community unless there is a good reason not.
+- there should be a reconnection to their local community unless there is a good reason not to do so.

 Once received into a hostel through NSNO, people receive a "single service offer" which lets them know the services they can access to help with their needs.